 I Got Hurt on Someone Else's Property - Are They Responsible?

-Maryland property owners are required to make a reasonable effort to maintain safe conditions.
-The degree of care owed to others depends on the nature of the visit - invitee, guest, licensee, or trespasser.
-Conversely, each individual has a responsibility to maintain an awareness of his or her surroundings to avoid potentially dangerous situations.
+Trip and fall cases are typically included in the more expansive category of “premises liability” in personal injury claims.
+By law, Maryland property owners are required to make a reasonable effort to maintain safe conditions.
+The degree of care owed to others depends on the nature of the visit.
+Is the visitor an invitee, guest, licensee, or trespasser?
+A different level of responsibility is owed to each.
+Conversely, each individual has a responsibility to maintain a reasonable awareness of their surroundings to avoid potentially dangerous situations.

-To argue a successful case against a property owner, you need to prove the following:
+To successfully argue a case against a property owner, you and your slip and fall injury lawyer need to prove the following:

-- The property owner owed you a duty to keep you safe
+- The property owner had a duty to keep you safe

 - There was a dangerous or defective condition on the property